grzegorzmazur/yacas/new_docs/reference_manual/controlflow.rst

    The expression ``expr`` is returned unevaluated.
 This is useful to prevent the evaluation of a certain expression in a context in which evaluation normally takes place.
-The function :func:`UnList` also leaves its result unevaluated.
-Both functions stop the process of evaluation (no more rules will be applied).

    :Example: